tomaslibal/ua-detection/README.md

 Use the download script for data:

-- UNIX like system with shell
+- UNIX like system with bash interpreter

 #### build